-Craignair Inn – a secluded MidCoast Maine waterfront hotel
+Craignair Inn – a wonderful MidCoast Maine waterfront hotel

-Searching for a great Maine waterfront hotel?
+Searching for a great Maine waterfront inn?
 Look no further than the Craignair Inn in MidCoast Maine, ideally located on the St. George peninsula, historic, cozy, secluded and yet so close to great sights.
+After our visit in 2020, we returned post-pandemic to see all the changes and renovations this sustainably focused inn has added.

-The Craignair Inn on the St. George peninsula is a secluded MidCoast Maine waterfront hotel that is so much more: cozy, homey, historic, unbeatable ocean views, great food, and yet not far from any number of sights.
+The Craignair Inn on the St. George peninsula is a secluded MidCoast Maine waterfront hotel that is so much more: cozy, homey, historic, unbeatable ocean views, great food, with a sustainable focus and not far from any number of favorite Maine sights.

-Since current owners Lauren and Greg Soutiea bought the inn in December 2018, they have endeared themselves to the tiny Spruce Head village and slowly expanded the inn’s offerings – without harming any of its historic charm.
-Of course, sitting at the edge of the water across a short causeway to a newly minted island preserve can’t be beat.
+Since current owners Lauren and Greg Soutiea bought the inn in December 2018, they have endeared themselves to the tiny Spruce Head village and slowly expanded the inn’s offerings with an emphasis on sustainability – without harming any of its historic charm.
+Of course, sitting at the edge of the water across a short causeway to an island preserve with trails and a swimming hole can’t be beat.
+Since our first visit in 2020 (during the pandemic), two have also managed to nail down a few top Maine awards — no small feat in a state dotted with great lodgings.

-Imagine yourself in this vacation photo now: Lounging in an Adirondack chair on the Craignair Inn’s expansive rear waterfront lawn, enjoying some Craignair Inn homemade ice cream, watching the ocean waves or birds, and getting ready for the Milky Way to make its appearance over the Clark Island Preserve.
+Imagine yourself in this vacation photo now: lounging in an Adirondack chair on the Craignair Inn’s expansive rear waterfront lawn, enjoying some of the inn’s homemade ice cream, sipping on your favorite beverage from their Clark Bar, watching the ocean waves or birds, and getting ready for the milky way to make its appearance over the Clark Island Preserve.

 Forget bustling, tourist-filled beaches, or streets lined with trinket shops, the Craignair has the honor of being the only inn (or business really) within a few miles.
-You get safe seclusion, yet you are only 10-30 minutes from great villages, ferry landings, towns like Rockland or Camden, lobster shacks, historic business districts, and one of the best lighthouses in Maine (Marshall Point).
+You get a intimate, secluded, natural setting, yet you are only 10-30 minutes from great villages, ferry landings, towns like Rockland or Camden, lobster shacks, historic business districts, and one of the best lighthouses in Maine (Marshall Point).

-The view out my room at the Craignair Inn, across its expansive lawn to the island preserve (The anti-mosquito window screen is a must, thus the mesh you see in the photo).
+The view out of the St. George room at the Craignair Inn, looking across its expansive lawn to the island preserve (The anti-mosquito window screen is a must, thus the mesh you see in the photo).

 Craignair Inn has history, cool breezes, dramatic tides, and all the amenities